^

 • Before using Ginofort, it is recommended to wash your hands thoroughly.

-• If the drug comes in the form of a cream, it should be applied inside the vagina using the applicator provided in the package.
+• If the medication is in cream form, it should be applied inside the vagina using the applicator provided in the package.
 This is usually done while lying on your back or with your legs slightly bent.

-• If the drug comes in the form of suppositories (vaginal tablets), they should be inserted into the vagina as deeply as possible using the provided applicator or finger.
+• If the medication comes in suppository (vaginal tablet) form, it should be inserted into the vagina as deeply as possible using the provided applicator or finger.

 2. Dosage:

-• The dosage of Gynofort may vary depending on the severity of the infection and the doctor’s recommendations.
+• The dosage of Ginofort may vary depending on the severity of the infection and the doctor's recommendations.

-• It is usually recommended to use one dose of cream or suppository daily, usually for 1-2 weeks.
+• It is generally recommended to use one dose of cream or suppository daily, usually for 1 to 2 weeks.

-• The dosage can be adjusted by the doctor depending on the individual characteristics of the patient and the severity of the disease.
+• The dosage may be adjusted by the doctor depending on the individual characteristics of the patient and the severity of the disease.

-The use of Gynofort (butoconazole) during pregnancy is generally considered safe for the treatment of vaginal candidiasis, especially in the second and third trimesters when the risk to the fetus is minimized due to topical application and limited absorption.
-However, as with any medicine, its use should be discussed with your doctor.
+The use of Gynofort (butoconazole) during pregnancy is generally considered safe for the treatment of vaginal candidiasis, especially in the second and third trimesters, when the risk to the fetus is minimized due to topical application and limited absorption.
+However, as with any medication, its use should be discussed with a doctor.

-1. In one study, miconazole, which is similar in action to butoconazole, was shown to be effective and safe in the treatment of vaginal candidiasis during pregnancy, demonstrating high therapeutic and mycological cure rates in pregnant women (Weisberg, 1987).
+1. One study showed that miconazole, which is similar in action to butoconazole, is effective and safe in the treatment of vaginal candidiasis during pregnancy, demonstrating high therapeutic and mycological cure rates in pregnant women (Weisberg, 1987).

-It is important to consult a physician before starting treatment with Gynofort during pregnancy to ensure the safety and effectiveness of therapy taking into account individual circumstances.
+It is important to consult a doctor before starting treatment with Gynofort during pregnancy to ensure the safety and effectiveness of therapy taking into account individual circumstances.

 Contraindications

-1. Hypersensitivity or allergic reaction: People with a known hypersensitivity to butoconazole or other components of the drug should avoid its use.
+1. Hypersensitivity or allergic reaction: People with known hypersensitivity to butoconazole or other components of the drug should avoid using it.

-2. Pregnancy and breastfeeding: Pregnant women and women breastfeeding should consult their doctor before using Gynofort to evaluate the benefits of treatment versus the potential risks to the baby.
+2. Pregnancy and breastfeeding: Pregnant and breastfeeding women should consult their doctor before using Gynofort to weigh the benefits of treatment against the potential risks to the baby.

-3. Children: The effectiveness and safety of Gynofort in children have not been established, so its use in children may be undesirable.
+3. Children: The efficacy and safety of Gynofort in children have not been established, therefore its use in children may be undesirable.

-4. Systemic fungal infections: Gynofort is for topical use and is not suitable for the treatment of systemic fungal infections.
-If there is a systemic infection, you should consult a doctor to prescribe appropriate treatment.
+4. Systemic fungal infections: Gynofort is intended for topical use and is not suitable for the treatment of systemic fungal infections.
+If a systemic infection is present, you should consult a doctor for appropriate treatment.

-5. Damage to the skin or mucous membranes: The use of Gynofort may be contraindicated if there is significant damage to the skin or mucous membranes at the site of application.
+5. Damage to the skin or mucous membranes: The use of Ginofort may be contraindicated in the presence of significant damage to the skin or mucous membranes at the site of application.

-1. Burns, itching, or irritation in the vaginal area: Some women may experience a temporary increase in symptoms such as itching, burning, or irritation in the vaginal area.
-This may be caused by a reaction to the drug itself or a reaction to a fungal infection.
+1. Burning, itching or irritation in the vaginal area: Some women may experience a temporary increase in symptoms such as itching, burning or irritation in the vaginal area.
+This may be caused by a reaction to the drug itself or a reaction to a yeast infection.

-2. Change in the color or odor of vaginal discharge: There may be a change in vaginal imbalance, which may result in a change in the color or odor of the discharge.
+2. Change in color or odor of vaginal discharge: There may be a change in vaginal imbalance, which may cause a change in color or odor of the discharge.

-3. Skin Reactions: Some people may experience a skin reaction such as skin rash, redness, or swelling in the area of application.
+3. Skin reactions: Some people may experience a skin reaction such as a skin rash, redness, or swelling at the application area.

-4. Allergic reactions: In rare cases, serious allergic reactions such as hives, facial swelling, difficulty breathing and anaphylactic shock may occur.
+4. Allergic reactions: In rare cases, serious allergic reactions such as hives, swelling of the face, difficulty breathing, and anaphylactic shock may occur.
 If signs of an allergic reaction occur, seek immediate medical attention.

-5. Other rare side effects: Other side effects may occur, such as headache, nausea, lower abdominal pain, or diarrhea.
+5. Other rare side effects: Other side effects may include headache, nausea, lower abdominal pain, or diarrhea.

 Overdose

-Information about overdose of Gynofort (containing butoconazole) is limited because data on cases of overdose are rare or absent.
-However, in case of possible overdose, you should consult a doctor or medical facility for advice and treatment.
+Information on overdose of Gynofort (containing butoconazole) is limited, as overdose cases are rare or absent.
+However, if overdose is possible, you should contact your doctor or medical institution for advice and treatment.

-Since Gynofort is applied topically in the form of cream or suppositories, the likelihood of overdose is low.
-However, if the drug is swallowed or used in the wrong dose, undesirable effects may occur.
+Since Ginofort is applied topically in the form of a cream or suppository, the probability of overdose is low.
+However, if the drug is swallowed or used in the wrong dose, unwanted effects may occur.

-Symptoms of possible overdose may include increased side effects of the drug, such as irritation, burning, itching, or allergic reactions.
-If any unpleasant symptoms appear after using Gynofort, it is recommended to stop using the drug and seek medical help.
+Symptoms of a possible overdose may include increased side effects of the drug, such as irritation, burning, itching, or allergic reactions.
+If any unpleasant symptoms occur after using Ginofort, it is recommended to stop using the drug and seek medical help.

 Interactions with other drugs

-1. Other antifungal agents: When used in combination with other topical or systemic antifungal agents, an enhanced or competitive effect may occur, which may improve or worsen the effectiveness of treatment.
+1. Other antifungal drugs: When used in combination with other antifungal drugs of local or systemic action, an enhanced or competitive effect may occur, which may improve or worsen the effectiveness of treatment.

-2. Metal-containing agents: Because butoconazole is an azole antifungal agent, it may interact with metal-containing agents such as aluminum, magnesium, calcium, and iron, which may reduce its effectiveness.
-It is recommended to avoid the simultaneous use of Gynofort with similar drugs or to take them with a time interval.
+2. Metal-containing drugs: Since butoconazole is an azole antifungal drug, it may interact with metal-containing drugs such as aluminum, magnesium, calcium and iron, which may reduce its effectiveness.
+It is recommended to avoid the simultaneous use of Gynofort with such drugs or take them with an interval of time.

-3. Medicines that affect vaginal pH: The use of drugs or products that change vaginal pH, such as soaps or douches, may change the effectiveness of butoconazole.
+3. Medicines that affect vaginal pH: Using medicines or products that change vaginal pH, such as soaps or douches, may change the effectiveness of butoconazole.
 It is recommended to consult a doctor before using such products during treatment with Gynofort.

 Storage conditions

-1. Temperature: It is generally recommended to store Gynofort at a temperature between 15°C and 30°C. This means that the drug must be protected from extreme temperatures, as well as from direct exposure to sunlight and heat sources.
+1. Temperature: It is generally recommended to store Ginofort at a temperature of 15°C to 30°C. This means that the drug should be protected from extreme temperatures, as well as from direct exposure to sunlight and heat sources.

-2. Humidity: The drug should be stored in a dry place to avoid damage.
-High humidity can lead to deterioration in the quality of the drug.
+2. Humidity: The product should be stored in a dry place to avoid damage.
+High humidity may cause deterioration of the product.

-3. Packaging: It is important to store Ginofort in its original packaging or in the container in which it was purchased.
+3. Packaging: It is important to store Ginofort in the original packaging or in the container it was purchased in.
 This will help prevent accidental exposure of the drug to light and moisture.

-4. Accessibility for children: The drug should be kept out of the reach of children to avoid accidental use.
+4. Child safety: The drug should be kept out of reach of children to avoid accidental use.

 Attention!